 The Bottom Line

-As with all proposals, the devil is in the details, and the details of President Trump’s tax plan have yet to be ironed out in the early months of 2017.
-Some single parents might find themselves better off.
-Others may be hurt.
-A lot might think this is all a lot of hullaballoo about nothing because their tax bills won’t change much.
-Some positive changes may balance the potential impact of the negative ones.
+As with all tax changes, the devil is in the details.
+Some single parents might find themselves better off thanks to the TCJA.
+Others might be hurt.
+A lot might think this is all a lot of hullaballoo about nothing because their tax bills won’t change all that much.